amousavigourabi/thrift-compiler-jar/README.md

 ## Installation

 To install the project, first clone it from GitHub.
-Then go to the directory it was cloned to and run the Maven install command as follows, to install the project to your local Maven repository.
+Then go to the directory it was cloned to and run the Maven install command to install the project to your local Maven repository.

 ```shell
 mvn clean install